-Restaurants and Bars to Visit on a Ski Holiday in Arinsal, Andorra
+Restaurants to Visit on a Ski Holiday in Arinsal, Andorra

-For many a ski holiday involves days on the piste and the nights out in the local bars and restaurants.
-The Apres Ski scenes within many ski resorts have developed as a result of this and Arinsal's Apres Ski and nightlife is no exception with the main bars having various apres-ski events running from 3pm of an afternoon.
-Whether it's a free toastie with a drink, cheap drinks offers or offers on food.
+For many, a ski holiday involves days on the piste and the nights out in the local bars and restaurants.
+The Apres Ski scenes within many ski resorts have developed as a result of this and Arinsal's Apres Ski and nightlife is no exception.
+The main bars have various apres-ski events running from 3 pm in an afternoon.
+Bars offer a number of perks, whether it's a free toastie with a drink, cheap drink offers or offers on food.

 Look out for cameras on the piste in Arinsal.

-Also when you're on the pistes look out for the guy's from Bogarts Bar (in the Princess Park complex), Quo Vadis and El Derby as they're on the slopes everyday filming groups of skiers.
+Also when you're on-piste, lookout for the guys from Bogarts Bar (in the Princess Park complex), Quo Vadis and El Derby as they're on the slopes everyday filming groups of skiers.
 They often get big chunks of you skiing throughout a day or week so if you go into one of the bars you'll likely see a video stream of the various different instructors' groups and can request to see the video of your group too.

 Where is Arinsal Ski Resort, Andorra?